VirgilSecurity/awesome-virgil/docs/cli/v3.0/virgil-decrypt.rst

 DESCRIPTION
 -----------

-    :program:`virgil encrypt` decrypts the encrypted data with a :term:`keypass`.
+    :program:`virgil decrypt` decrypts the encrypted data with a :term:`keypass`.

-    *keypass* consists of the given password used as the :term:`recipient-id <Recipient’s identifier>` or the :term:`Private Key` associated with the :term:`Public Key` used for encryption.
+    *keypass* consists of the given password used as the :term:`recipient-id <Recipient's identifier>` or the :term:`Private Key` associated with the :term:`Public Key` used for encryption.
 You also may need the :term:`Private Key password` if there is one.

     Please note that you will need a password and/or the *recipient-id* for encryption.